Enrique Gorriarán Merlo

-After the fall of Isabel Perón in March 1976, the largely defeated ERP fled the country in order to reorganize itself.
+After the fall of Isabel Perón's government in March 1976, the largely defeated ERP fled the country in order to reorganize itself.
 Gorriarán Merlo moved to Nicaragua to collaborate with the Sandinistas, and in 1980 he was involved in the assassination of the deposed Nicaraguan President, Anastasio Somoza Debayle, who was living in exile in Asunción, Paraguay.
-In the last years of his life he was prohibited entry into Nicaragua, but enjoyed the support and friendship of the Sandinista leader Daniel Ortega.
+In the last years of his life, he was prohibited entry into Nicaragua, but enjoyed the support and friendship of the Sandinista leader Daniel Ortega.

 In 1985, Gorriarán Merlo founded the Movimiento Todos por la Patria (MTP).
 He returned to Argentina in 1987.
 The MTP organized the 1989 attack on La Tablada Regiment, where 39 people were killed, among them several conscript soldiers and police officers.
 Gorriarán Merlo was arrested in Mexico in 1995.
 He was sentenced to life imprisonment in 1996 and spent eight years in the Devoto prison.

-While in prison he wrote a memoir of his militant years, which was published in January 2003.
+While in prison, he wrote a memoir of his militant years, which was published in January 2003.
 Along with other former guerrilla leaders, he was pardoned in May 2003 by President Eduardo Duhalde.

-In November 2003 he went to Rosario and met the son of Stanley Sylvester, former manager of the Swift meat packing plant, who was the first person kidnapped by the ERP, in 1971.
+In November 2003, he went to Rosario and met the son of Stanley Sylvester, former manager of the Swift meat packing plant, who was the first person kidnapped by the ERP in 1971.
 Sylvester had died weeks earlier.
 Gorriarán Merlo claimed that he had always wanted to speak to him and apologize.

-Near the end of his life he publicly stated that he would not choose to return to armed struggle, and tried to obtain political support to run for president in 2007.
+Near the end of his life, he publicly stated that he would not choose to return to armed struggle, and tried to obtain political support to run for president in 2007.
 To this end, in 2005, before the legislative elections, he launched the Party for Work and Development (Partido del Trabajo y el Desarrollo) before a throng in Rosario, with the avowed goals of "closing the gap that separates the people from politics and the rich from the poor", "opposing neoliberalism" and supporting "Latin American integration".